 For resident individuals in Australia, tax is levied on worldwide income on a progressive basis, referred to as marginal tax rates.
 Your marginal tax rates (shown in the following table) can vary between 0 per cent and 45 per cent.
 The more income you earn, the greater the amount of tax you're liable to pay.

 The federal government has set a Temporary Budget Repair levy on high income earners to help reduce the federal budget deficit.
 For the 2014–15 tax year, you're levied 2 per cent of your taxable income if you earn more than $180,000 per annum.
 This levy is to apply up to 30 June 2017 and effectively increases the top marginal tax rate from 45 per cent to 47 per cent.

 A company is a separate legal entity and the company tax rate is 30 per cent.

-The Medicare levy is used to help fund the Australian health system and the rate is 1.5 per cent of your taxable income.
-The Medicare levy surcharge applies if you don’t have private health insurance and taxable income is above the following thresholds:
+The Medicare levy is used to help fund the Australian health system and disability care insurance scheme 'DisabilityCare Australia'.
+The rate is 2 per cent of your taxable income.
+The Medicare levy surcharge applies if you don't have private health insurance and taxable income is above the following thresholds: